Passiolife/Passio-Nutrition-AI-iOS-SDK-Distribution/SDK_API.md

     /// Shut down the Passio SDK and release all resources public func shutDownPassioSDK()

-    /// Core functionality of the PassioSDK is to detect food via pointing the camera at food
+    /// Use this function to detect food via pointing the camera at Food, Barcode and Packaged Food
     /// - Parameters:
     ///   - detectionConfig: FoodDetectionConfiguration() object with the configuration
-    ///   - foodRecognitionDelegate: add self to implement the FoodRecognitionDelegate
+    ///   - foodRecognitionDelegate: Add self to implement the FoodRecognitionDelegate
-    ///   - completion: Bool success or failure of the startFoodDetection public func startFoodDetection(detectionConfig: PassioNutritionAISDK.FoodDetectionConfiguration = FoodDetectionConfiguration(), foodRecognitionDelegate: any PassioNutritionAISDK.FoodRecognitionDelegate, capturingDeviceType: PassioNutritionAISDK.CapturingDeviceType = .defaultCapturing(), completion: @escaping (Bool) -> Void)
+    ///   - completion: success or failure of the startFoodDetection public func startFoodDetection(detectionConfig: PassioNutritionAISDK.FoodDetectionConfiguration = FoodDetectionConfiguration(), foodRecognitionDelegate: any PassioNutritionAISDK.FoodRecognitionDelegate, capturingDeviceType: PassioNutritionAISDK.CapturingDeviceType = .defaultCapturing(), completion: @escaping (Bool) -> Void)

+    /// Use this function to detect Nutrition Facts via pointing the camera at Nutrition Facts
+    /// - Parameters:
+    ///   - nutritionfactsDelegate: Add self to implement the NutritionFactsDelegate
+    ///   - completion: success or failure of the startNutritionFactsDetection public func startNutritionFactsDetection(nutritionfactsDelegate: (any PassioNutritionAISDK.NutritionFactsDelegate)?, capturingDeviceType: PassioNutritionAISDK.CapturingDeviceType = .defaultCapturing(), completion: @escaping (Bool) -> Void)

+    /// Use this function to stop food detection.
+    ///
-    /// Stop Food Detection to remove camera completely use public func removeVideoLayer() public func stopFoodDetection()
+    /// Use this method to remove camera completely
+    ///
+    ///     public func removeVideoLayer()
+    public func stopFoodDetection()

     /// Detect food in a static image/photo